jonaprieto/geb/README.md

 brew install roswell
 ```

-2. Install GEB using the Roswell launcher with the following command:
+2. Install Geb using the Roswell launcher with the following command:

 ```bash
 ros install anoma/geb